 I wanted to write a Finnegans Wake redux.
 I even read Finnegans Wake.
 It took me a whole summer.
 I was an undergraduate with a night job so I had the time.
 I read all the books you needed to approach Finnegans Wake: the skeleton key, the concordances, the academic treatises.
 And then I read the opus itself.
 To the last page: 656.
 Approximately 200,000 words.

 People were impressed; well, some people.
 Had they read it?
 No. In fact, no one I knew had read Finnegans Wake.
 Anyway, I tried to write like Joyce.
 Bad idea.
 I eventually realized writing FW-like fiction was a lost cause.
 Who’s read all of FW (apart from academics)?
 I deserted literary fiction.
 You could say I became a traitor.
 I went to the dark side – the Noir side.
 Hallelujah!

 I’m very happy to be in genre land.
 Does that mean I don’t read literary fiction?
 No. Does that mean I’ll never write literary fiction again?
-No. I might go there.
-Never say never.
-If I’d remained blinkered by literary prose, I wouldn’t have found genre fiction.
+No. Never say never.
 Change prose styles when you want to, and change back again.
-Don’t let anyone tell you not to.
-Write whatever the hell you want – in any style you want.
+Write whatever you want – in any style you want.

 1 thought on “I went to the Dark Side.
 I’m glad I did.”

 […] I know why I like writing crime fiction.
 I enjoy the push to tell a tale, to put plot first and prose style second.
 Currently, I don’t enjoy writing magical realism or literary fiction.
 See my blog on deserting James Joyce and going to the dark side. […]